helpscout/fe-test-potato-site/README.md

 ## 🔧 Setup

-Fork this repo to your Github account, and clone it to your computer.
+Fork/clone/download this repo it to your computer.

 Go into that directory and install dependencies by running: